panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 })
 ```

-The frozen object enum is good for medium or bigger size projects when you want to make sure the enum isn't accidentally changed.
+The frozen object enum is good for medium or bigger-size projects when you want to make sure the enum isn't accidentally changed.

-The third option, if you want an even better protection from overwrites and reading of non-existing enum values, then use the proxy approach:
+The third option, if you want even better protection from overwrites and reading of non-existing enum values, then use the proxy approach:

 ```javascript
 export function Enum(baseEnum) {